blackdown/NOTCH-WeatherFeedGenerator/readme.md

 1. When you first run the application, you'll be prompted to enter your OpenWeatherMap API key
 2. If you don't have an API key, you can get one for free at [OpenWeatherMap](https://openweathermap.org/api)
 3. The app will securely store your API key and selected city for future use
+4. You'll need to select a MIDI output device to send MIDI messages

 ## Configuration

 Your settings are securely stored in a `config.ini` file and include:
-- API key (stored with basic encoding)
+- API key (stored with basic encryption)
 - City preference
-- Update interval (in seconds)
+- Update interval (in minutes)
+- Last used MIDI device

 You can change these settings any time through the application interface:
-- Use the city input field and "Set City" button to change location
-- Click "Set Interval" to customize how often the weather data updates (1-60 minutes)
-- Click "API Settings" to update your API key
+- Use the Settings tab to update weather and API settings
+- Use the MIDI tab to configure MIDI output devices and message parameters

 ## Weather Data